degenerat3/degenerat3.github.io/_posts/2020-01-25-abusing_ads.md

 title: Abusing Alternate Data Streams
 ---

-### NOTE: Images for this post are bodied rn for some reason, am investigating

 Alternate Data Streams (ADS) are a feature of Windows, more specifically a feature of NTFS.
 ADS allow (as the name implies) different streams of data to be stored in a file.
+While these have some legitimate uses, there is ample room for abuse

 ## What are Data Streams?
 In order to have an "alternate" data stream, that must mean we have a default stream as well, right?
 To understand exactly what a stream is, you have to know how NTFS files actually work.
 I'll explain an extremely small aspect, but the full explanation is out of the scope of this post and I would recommend looking into a resource like [this](https://thestarman.pcministry.com/asm/mbr/IntNTFSfs.htm).